python-microservices/pyms/docs/encrypt_decryt_configuration.md

 ## 1. Generate a key
 PyMS have a command line option to create a key file. this key is created with [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
-You can run the terminal:
+You can run the next command in the terminal:

 ```bash
 pyms create-key